jjti/ff/README.md

 ### Sources

 Player projections are updated daily from ESPN, CBS, and NFL.
 These projections are as granular as the number of rushing touchdowns and fumbles expected per season.
-That granularity -- versus a static ranking -- are needed to account for variations in value due to league-specific scoring.
+That granularity - versus a static ranking - are needed to account for variations in value due to league-specific scoring.

+Each player's season-end projection is the average from across ESPN, CBS, and NFL.
+I expect the average of all sources to be more accurate than any on their own ([Nate Silver style](https://www.theatlantic.com/magazine/archive/2020/03/can-you-still-trust-nate-silver/605521/)).

 Average draft position are retrieved from [Fantasy Pros](https://www.fantasypros.com/nfl/adp/overall.php).
 This is used to pick the replacement player in each position, and account for scoring-based differences in draft position (eg adjust for WRs being drafted earlier in PPR leagues).